coala/coala/docs/index.rst

 What is coala?
 --------------

-coala is a simple COde AnaLysis Application.
-Its goal is to make static code analysis easy while remaining completely modular and therefore extendable and language independent. coala is written with a lower case "c".
+coala provides a common command-line interface for linting and fixing all your code, regardless of the programming languages you use. coala is written with a lower case "c".

 Code analysis happens in python scripts while coala manages these, tries to provide helpful libraries and provides multiple user interfaces.